Congratulations, you’ve decided to climb Mount Kilimanjaro, and now you are wondering how to ensure you make it to the roof of Africa.

 If you don’t live in a region rich with day hikes nearby, a stair master can provide an adequate substitute.
 It is ideal to start your training regimen for at least two months before your departure.

-3. Hydrate on the mountain.
 At high levels of altitude, you dehydrate much quicker.
-Dehydration can increase your chances of headaches, Acute Mountain Sickness (AMS), overall fatigue, and even grouchiness, so drink plenty of water (your friends will thank you).
+Dehydration can increase your chances of headaches, Acute Mountain Sickness (AMS), overall fatigue, and even grouchiness, so drink plenty of water.

 For many climbers, it is quite common to get a slight headache because of the change in altitude.
 Drinking sufficient amounts of water can help stave off added discomfort associated with dehydration headaches.
 Water is collected from the nearby mountain streams and treated with Aquatabs water purification tablets.
 It is provided at campsites only, so we recommend carrying at least 3 liters of water to keep hydrated while you hike.
 It is also wise to drink at least a liter of water before and after you climb each day on the mountain.